OK, we’re not going to deny it, dog wrinkles are super cute, after all, some of the cutest dog breeds out there have them! Dog breeds such as the:

 - And the Shar-Pei dog breed.

-Cuteness, also comes the added responsibility to make sure that all these wrinkles and folds stay clean.
+But with all this cuteness comes the added responsibility to ensure that all these wrinkles and folds stay clean.
 And this is where we can run into trouble.
-Because it’s when a “wrinkle” isn’t kept clean we can find ourselves as the proud owner of a dog that has been diagnosed with fold dermatitis.
+Because it’s when a “wrinkle” isn’t kept clean, we can find ourselves as the proud owner of a dog diagnosed with fold dermatitis.

 What is Fold Dermatitis?